Amado V. Hernandez: Imprisonment

 Though the authorities could not find evidence to charge him; For six months, he was transferred from one military camp to another and it took nearly a year before he was indicted on a charge of rebellion with murder, arson and robbery - a complex crime unheard of in Philippine legal history.

 The case stirred the interest of civil rights activists in the Philippines and Hernandez was assisted at various times by legal luminaries like Senator Claro M. Recto, former President José P. Laurel and Claudio Teehankee, who would later become Chief Justice of the Supreme Court of the Philippines.
 But he remained in prison while his appeal was pending.

 It was while he was imprisoned that he wrote his most notable works.
 He wrote Isang Dipang Langit (A Stretch of Heaven), which later won a Republic Cultural Heritage Award, and Bayang Malaya (Free Nation), which later won a Balagtas Award.
 Also written in prison was his masterpiece Luha ng Buwaya (Tears of the Crocodile).
 Portions of his novel Mga Ibong Mandaragit (Birds of Prey) was also written while he was at the New Bilibid Prison.
 He also edited the prison's newspaper Muntinglupa Courier.

 After five years of imprisonment, the Supreme Court allowed Hernandez to post bail on June 20, 1956.
 He then resumed his journalistic career and wrote a column for the Tagalog tabloid Taliba.
 He would later be conferred awards in prestigious literary contests, like the Commonwealth Literary Contest (twice), Don Carlos Palanca Memorial Awards (four times) and journalism awards given by the National Press Club of the Philippines (four times).

 On May 30, 1964, the Supreme Court acquitted Hernandez in a decision that would be a landmark in Philippine jurisprudence.
 The case People of the Philippines vs. Amado V. Hernandez is now a standard case study in Philippine law schools.

 Hernandez continued to write and teach after his acquittal.
 He was teaching at the University of the Philippines when he died on March 24, 1970.
 The University of the Philippines posthumously conferred on him the degree of Doctor of Humanities honoris causa on March 14, 1972.
 The Ateneo de Manila University awarded him its first Tanglaw ng Lahi award.
-He was posthumously honored as National Artist for Literature in 1973.
+He was posthumously conferred as National Artist for Literature in 1973.
 Together with poet José García Villa, Hernández was the first to receive the title in literature.